sunidhiss/ML_project/README.md

   Collect, clean, and preprocess district-level epidemic and climate datasets from public sources.

 - **Risk Score Computation:**
-  Create a composite risk index using epidemic incidence, rainfall, temperature, and humidity.
+  Create a composite risk index using cases, temperature, precipitation and LAI.

 - **Clustering for Risk Zone Identification:**
   Apply **K-Means** and **DBSCAN** algorithms to group districts with similar epidemic characteristics.